 for West Point, while I was in basic training at Fort Leonard

-incredibly talented, highly intelligent folks who served in
+intelligent folks who served in the ASA during the period from

-Wikipedia.
-It is biased and based on elitist ignorance, and a
+are biased and based on elitist ignorance, and a good dose of

-good dose of sour grapes.
-The NSA site, below, more accurately
+sour grapes.
+The NSA site, below, more accurately relates the

 - Links to the